Help with heating costs

 Who can claim

-Winter Fuel Payments are paid automatically before Christmas each year if:
+Winter Fuel Payments are paid automatically between November and December each year if:

 - you get a retirement pension or certain other benefits